-Maija Kovari is hired in a new collaborative project with the University of Lapland and the northern travel industry to develop the use of Public Art in the Arctic Region.
-As well as participating in the creation of general guidelines for collaboration between contemporary artists and the arctic travel industry, she will be designing a public artwork in the context of an arctic zoo - the Ranua Zoo.Read More
+A new collaborative project with the University of Lapland and the northern travel industry is to develop the use of Public Art in the Arctic Region.
+The aim is to create general guidelines for collaboration between contemporary artists and the arctic travel industry.
+Here are preliminary thoughts on the arctic areas in relation to Southern Finland.Read More

 The founder of Public Art Agency Finland, sculptor and architect Maija Kovari worked in a study project of public art, the results of which are now public.
 In the project, Kovari worked as an artist in a street design team, designing artworks that could replace ordinary structures in city space.
 The goal was to study, if art could be integrated in urban surroundings in more cost affective methods than is currently customary.
 The results are promising.Read More